eyJhb/eyjhb.github.io/_posts/2018-11-17-hackit-2018-challenge-2-windows.md

 The first function `getData`, takes a filename and return the content of the file as a bytearray.

 The next function `encrypt`, takes a bytearray and a key, then it creates a empty bytearray with the same length as the given bytearray.
-After this it will loop over our bytes and XOR it using the specified keep (looping around using modulus) and then return our new XOR'ed bytearray.
+After this it will loop over our bytes and XOR it using the specified key (looping around using modulus) and then return our new XOR'ed bytearray.

 The third function `run` is the core of the program, which utilizes the two other functions.